 - In a large cooking pot, over medium heat – Mix sugar, egg yolks, and salt stirring often

-- Cook and continue to mix until the mixture coats a metal spoon (this should only take a few minutes)
+- Cook and continue to mix until the mixture coats a metal spoon or the top is frothy (this should only take a few minutes)

 - Remove from heat and add vanilla

-- Beat the egg whites, gradually adding the 12Tbsp. of sugar.
-Keep going until a soft peak forms.
+- In a mixing bowl…beat the egg whites, gradually adding the 12Tbsp. of sugar.
+Keep going until a soft peak forms

 - Transfer your liquid to your serving bowl.
 Fold in the whipped topping.
 Sprinkle some nutmeg in.